pic

 Introduction

-In the previous section, we introduced the fundamentals of memory allocations, highlighting that objects can be stored on either the heap or the stack.
+In the previous section, we introduced the fundamentals of memory allocations, noting that objects can be stored on either the heap or the stack.
 Furthermore, we introduced typical terminology in programming and Julia, where allocations exclusively refer to those on the heap.
-This convention gives rise to the common expression that an object "allocates" when it's stored on the heap.
+This convention underlies the common expression that an object "allocates" when it's stored on the heap.

 The distinction isn't merely to economize on words.
-Rather, it reflects a fundamental reality of software performance: heap allocations are the ones that typically matter.
+Rather, it reflects a fundamental performance implication: heap allocations are the ones significantly impacting efficiency.
 They involve a more complex management process than the stack, which can introduce significant computational overhead.

 The intimate relationship between performance and heap allocations is even reflected in Julia's built-in benchmarking tools.
-Macros like @time and @btime don't just report the total runtime of an operation, but also provide a detailed account of the heap allocations involved.
+Macros like @time and @btime report the total runtime of an operation, along with the heap allocations involved.

-Considering this, the current section categorizes objects into those that allocate and those that don't.
+Considering the importance of memory allocations on the heap, the current section categorizes objects into those that allocate and those that don't.

 Numbers, Tuples, Named Tuples, and Ranges Don't Allocate